reuk/wayverb/docs_source/image_source.md

 denotes the number of boundaries, and $o$ is the image-source order.
 As a result, it is practically impossible to validate all possible image-source positions when the room geometry is complex or the image-source order is high.
-As an example, imagine that it might take a minute to simulate a scene with 100 surfaces to an image-source depth of two.
-If the image source depth is increased to facilitate a longer reverb tail, third-order image sources will take 100 minutes to compute, and fourth-order sources will take 100 times as long again, which is almost a week.
-Fifth-order sources would take two years.
-Clearly it is not possible to achieve Wayverb's efficiency goals of "minutes, rather than hours" using this naive image source technique.
+As an example, imagine that a particular (fictional) simulator might take a second to simulate a scene with 100 surfaces to an image-source depth of 2.
+If the image source depth is increased to facilitate a longer reverb tail, third-order image sources will take 100 seconds to compute, and fourth-order sources will take 3 hours.
+Fifth-order sources will take 12 days.
+Clearly, it is not possible to achieve Wayverb's efficiency goal of "minutes, rather than hours" using this naive image source technique.

 The majority of higher-order image sources found with the naive algorithm will be invalid.
 That is, they will fail the audibility test.
 For example, for